Option Type

 Accuracy and Disclaimer

 Options trading involves significant risk and is not suitable for all investors.
-You can lose your entire investment.
-This calculator provides simplified at-expiration payoff analysis and does not account for early exercise, dividends, implied volatility changes, or commissions.
-Consult a financial advisor before trading options.
+Options can expire worthless, resulting in a total loss of the premium paid.
+Short options positions can result in losses substantially greater than the premium received.
+This calculator provides simplified at-expiration payoff analysis and does not account for early exercise, dividends, time decay (theta), implied volatility changes, commissions, or the bid-ask spread.
+Actual trading results will differ.
+Consult a licensed financial advisor before trading options, and read the OCC's Characteristics and Risks of Standardized Options document.

 Conclusion